-INFORMATION: 'Ticket' includes a validated contactless payment card where accepted.
-The 'Tickets' definition in Appendix B gives more information.
+'Ticket' includes a validated contactless payment card where accepted.
+The 'Ticket' definition in Appendix B gives more information.

-- 6.1.
-You must have a valid Ticket to travel before you board a train where there was the opportunity to buy one unless one of the following circumstances applies: - 6.1.1.
-At the station where you start your journey, there is no means of purchasing a Ticket, either because there is no Ticket office open or self-service Ticket machine in working order; and where notices indicate that you are in a Penalty Fares area you purchase a Permit to Travel if there is a working Permit to Travel issuing machine at the station where you start your journey see Condition 10 for more information about Penalty Fares; or - 6.1.2.
-Where you are specifically permitted to board a train service by an authorised member of staff or notice of the Train Company whose service you intend to board: or - 6.1.3.
-You have a disability and Ticket purchasing arrangements at the station you are departing from are not suitably accessible.
+- 6.1 You must hold a valid Ticket or authority to travel before you board a train where there was the opportunity to buy one unless one of the following circumstances applies: - 6.1.1 At the station where you start your journey, there is no means of purchasing a Ticket, either because there is no Ticket office open or a self-service Ticket machine is not in working order, or will not accept your only available method of payment (card or cash); and where notices indicate that Penalty Fares may apply from that station, you purchase a Permit to Travel if there is a working Permit to Travel issuing machine at the station where you start your journey see Condition 10 for more information about Penalty Fares; or - 6.1.2 The station is staffed, and you are specifically permitted to board a train service by an authorised member of staff, or you have received a written notice or heard an audible announcement to this effect; or